 KIDS NEED NATURE NATURE NEEDS KIDS

 The Urban Safari Rescue Society offers a unique educational opportunity for students of all ages with our school programs.
-We have been teaching children for 26 years about the natural world, bringing the animals to students in an hour long presentation of exotic animals – insects – arachnids – amphibians – reptiles – small mammals.
+We have been teaching children for many years about the vast biodiversity of our world, bringing animals to students in an hour long presentation of exotic animals – insects – arachnids – amphibians – reptiles – small mammals.
 It is a well paced hour of dynamic learning.

-We focus our presentations on conservation of animals, animal characteristics, habitat, adaptations, behaviors relaying interesting facts and stories.
+We focus our presentations on conservation of animals, animal characteristics, habitat, adaptations, behaviors while relaying interesting facts and stories.
 We can also adapt our presentation to support your lesson plan.
+Here are some of the BC Curriculum – Big Ideas and Content Connections covered:

-We teach to all ages and grade levels, appropriate to their curriculum and support your program with a tailor-made presentation emphasizing the particular subject matter you are teaching, such as rain forest animals, nocturnal animals, particular animal families, the pitfalls of taking in exotic animals as pets.
+We teach to all ages and grade levels, appropriate to their curriculum.
+The presentation also emphasizes the pitfalls of taking in exotic animals as pets.

-We can present to a single class, multiple grades or groups, or the entire school.
+We can present to a single class, multiple grades or groups.
 Included in our presentation is an activity booklet with information about the animals we actually bring, games, puzzles, and colouring that can be photocopied and handed out and a 3 month sponsorship of one of the rescued animals at our facility.
 Your school will receive a certificate for display and your school name will be placed on the animals’ enclosure at our facility for all to see.

 - Emperor Scorpion – native to Africa